 It’s long been assumed that it was suicide, perhaps because he was frustrated and overwhelmed by the chemical castration the British government forced upon him after he admitted to having a sexual relationship with a man, which was against the law at the time.
-Recently, some have speculated that Turing’s death-by-apple wasn’t necessarily intentional.
-He was known to be careless with his experiments, and accidentally inhaling cyanide or accidentally placing an apple in a cyanide puddle wouldn't have been outside of the realm of possibilities.
-Still another theory is that British Security Services considered Turing a high security risk because he was gay, and may have sabotaged him rather than risk that Turing would spill government secrets or defect and work for the enemy.
+Some have speculated that Turing’s death-by-apple wasn’t necessarily intentional.
+He was known to be careless with his experiments, and accidentally inhaling cyanide or placing an apple in a cyanide puddle wouldn't have been outside of the realm of possibilities.
+Others suggest that British Security Services considered Turing a high security risk because he was gay, and may have sabotaged him rather than risk the possibility that foreign agents would blackmail Turing to obtain government secrets.

 But that’s not to say that the idea of paying homage to Turing is something the creators of Apple were against.
 When actor Stephen Fry once asked his good friend Steve Jobs if the famous logo was based on Turing, Jobs replied, “God, we wish it were.”

 A version of this story was published in 2015; it has been updated for 2023.